-- Develops and manages resource data across internal operations to gain efficiencies and cut costs - Maintains a line of sight into supply chain capabilities, along with finance teams to ensure dedicated - Secure leadership buyin and focus on maximizing value - Explore forming new partnerships within and outside your industry to leverage new capabilities and enable further business growth, (e.g., automated waste segregation) - Assess tradeoffs with other sustainability and non sustainability targets (e.g., infrastructure) 2 Overcoming common challenges \ Illustrative prompts to initiate internal conversations Q: How can we overcome gaps in data availability, and anticipate future gaps in required data?
+Owned by operations Develops and manages resource data across internal operations to gain efficiencies and cut costs Maintains a line of sight into supply chain capabilities, along with finance teams to ensure dedicated investment Requirements for success at scale - Embed circularity into everyday operational decision making to create a closed loop system and reduce total waste produced - Obtain a data-driven view of waste streams to measure and manage resource flows - Identify the most material waste streams to design your target around (across emissions, energy, water and waste) - Secure leadership buyin and focus on maximizing value - Explore forming new partnerships within and outside your industry to leverage new capabilities and enable further business growth, (e.g., automated waste segregation) - Assess tradeoffs with other sustainability and non sustainability targets (e.g., infrastructure) Overcoming common challenges Illustrative prompts to initiate internal conversations Q: How can we overcome gaps in data availability, and anticipate future gaps in required data?
 Prioritize investment or consider forming new partnerships to develop and implement new capabilities, e.g., innovative waste management solutions, automated waste segregation; Hold workshops with data owners to align on what data needs to be collected along with the data quality Q: How can we overcome ambiguous data ownership to ensure accountability to measure and report on circular progress?
 Mature existing ownership models to clearly differentiate the responsibility from accountability of data stakeholders - as a common challenge is that data owners do not have the know-how of business purposing around data.
 Source Q: How can we create linkages from circular to end enterprise value so that businesses can realize a performance premium from their investments in data?
-Dedicate a resource with strong knowledge of the business to oversee the end-to-end operations data Assess materiality and gather data Identify initiatives and prioritize - How are you measuring and managing resource flows? - What are your internal operations baselines, i.e.. energy consumption, tons of waste? - What enablers are crucial to accelerate adoption, e.g., technology for automation and increased efficiency?

-- Are you dedicating investment into building new capabilities for sorting and categorizing waste to meet re-circulation requirements?
-Leading examples GSK Zero operational waste, including eliminating single use plastics\ by 2030 GSK will achieve zero operational waste through a 20% reduction in the amount of both hazardous and non-hazardous waste generated, and diverting the material generated into circular cycles - for example reuse, recycling and composting. \ Where safety, quality and regulations permit Microsoft Zero waste across Microsoft's direct waste footprint by 2030 (across operations, products and packaging) To date they have diverted more than 15,200 metric tons of solid waste and certified four datacenters as Zero Waste Apple Inc.
+Dedicate a resource with strong knowledge of the business to oversee the end-to-end operations data Leading examples GSK Zero operational waste, including eliminating single use plastics by 2030 GSK will achieve zero operational waste through a 20% reduction in the amount of both hazardous and non-hazardous waste generated, and diverting the material generated into circular cycles - for example reuse, recycling and composting.
+Where safety, quality and regulations permit Microsoft Zero waste across Microsoft's direct waste footprint by 2030 (across operations, products and packaging) To date they have diverted more than 15,200 metric tons of solid waste and certified four datacenters as Zero Waste Apple Inc.

-Eliminate waste sent to landfill from Apple's corporate facilities and suppliers In fiscal year 2021, for the second year in a row, 100% of established Apple final assembly sites maintained zero waste to landfill operations Set ambition and announce targets How are you framing waste, as a challenge or a value?
+Eliminate waste sent to landfill from Apple's corporate facilities and suppliers In fiscal year 2021, for the second year in a row, 100% of established Apple final assembly sites maintained zero waste to landfill operations Steps to set an operational waste target